Write for Alien Dimensions

 Happy to read your story if you’re a new writer and you think your writing is as good as, if not better than, the writers that have already written for Alien Dimensions, so if you’ve never written before, give it a go!

 Neil A. Hogan

 P.S.
 Perhaps Alien Dimensions is not for you?
+Perhaps the contract isn’t what you’re looking for?
 No worries!
 I’m also a writer and know how you feel.
 I’d love to see your story but I also want you to succeed.
 The best way to succeed is study the publications of the books you think you’d like to write for, then write specifically for that publication in their style.
 You could be the next Neil Gaiman or Philip K. Dick, so if you don’t think Alien Dimensions is the right publication for your story, I recommend you check out Aswiebe‘s site.
 She has an easy to use downloadable list of markets with clickable submission links that might help you find another place for your story.
 You can also search Ralan for other markets.
 If you have a spare $5 a month, you could check out Duotrope too.